RWTH-EBC/ci_templates/README.md

 - Supports both PyPI username/password and API token authentication

 ### `fiware_tests.yml`

-- Run unittests with FIWARE platform
+- Run unittests with a FIWARE platform inside the CI job.
+- This workflow is NOT INCLUDED by default
 - It requires to provide `docker-compose.yml` resides in your project repository.
 A possible structure in your repository is:
 ```
 .